 Dead Guy Junior: It's easy to miss, but Pi's son's name at the end of the movie is Ravi

 Death by Pragmatism: While the ship was sinking, Pi was thrown into a lifeboat by the sailors in hopes that they would be able to save themselves, since the hyena was in the boat, and they threw him in to distract it.

-Fluffy the Terrible: A hunter intended on naming the tiger he had just captured as "Thirsty".
-A mix-up ended giving the largest cat on Earth an equally unthreatening name, that of the hunter (Richard Parker).
+Fluffy the Terrible: A hunter intended on naming the tiger cub he had just captured as "Thirsty".
+A mix-up in a newspaper article announcing the capture ended up giving the largest cat on Earth an equally unthreatening name, that of the hunter (Richard Parker).

 Foregone Conclusion: Pi's the one relating the story to the author, so we know that despite it all, he will survive.